Key Components of a Professional Research Methodology

 - No vendor lists have ever been used in EDC subscription surveys and none have ever been added to the panel

-- No platform specific lists have ever been used in any EDC general subscription surveys and none have ever been added to the general panel*
+- No platform-specific lists have ever been used in any EDC general subscription surveys and none have ever been added to the panel

 In this way we provide the most eclectic and unbiased sample available anywhere.
 With thousands of developers chosen in a deliberately unbiased way from a wide variety of neutral lists, our data truly provides in-depth looks at representative samples of the developer population.